Fallen Angels (play)

 Fallen Angels is a comedy by the English playwright Noël Coward.
-It opened at the Globe Theatre, London (now called the Gielgud Theatre) on 21 April 1925 and ran until 29 August.
-The central theme of two wives admitting to premarital sex and contemplating adultery met hostility from the office of the official theatre censor, the Lord Chamberlain, and the necessary licence was granted only after the personal intervention of the Chamberlain.
+It opened at the Globe Theatre (now called the Gielgud Theatre), London, on 21 April 1925 and ran until 29 August.
+Its depiction of two married women admitting to premarital sex and contemplating adultery met with hostility from the theatre censor, the office of the Lord Chamberlain, and the necessary licence was granted only after the personal intervention of the Chamberlain.

 Background

-In 1924 Coward achieved his first hit as a playwright with The Vortex, and consolidated his success in March 1925 with the revue On with the Dance.
-His comedy Fallen Angels had already attracted the interest of Gladys Cooper, who wanted to produce the piece and co-star with Madge Titheradge, but the contractual commitments of the two actresses precluded it.
-It was not until the success of The Vortex that other managements became eager to stage the playwright's existing works, which, as well as Fallen Angels, included Hay Fever and Easy Virtue.
+In 1924 Coward achieved his first hit as a playwright with The Vortex, and he consolidated his success in March 1925 with the revue On with the Dance.
+His script for the comedy Fallen Angels had already attracted the interest of Gladys Cooper, who wanted to produce the piece and co-star with Madge Titheradge, but the contractual commitments of the two actresses precluded it.
+Only after the success of The Vortex did other managements became eager to stage Coward's other works, which, along with Fallen Angels, included Hay Fever and Easy Virtue.

 Fallen Angels was taken up by Marie Lohr and her husband Anthony Prinsep, who were jointly in management at the Globe Theatre in Shaftesbury Avenue.
 They intended it as a vehicle for Margaret Bannerman, a popular West End star.
 There was initially some difficulty in obtaining a licence from the theatre censor, the Lord Chamberlain, whose approval was required for any public theatrical presentation.
 An official in the Lord Chamberlain's office recommended that a licence should be refused on the grounds that the loose morals of the two main female characters "would cause too great a scandal".
-The Lord Chamberlain (Lord Cromer) overruled his subordinate: "I take the view that the whole thing is so much unreal farcical comedy, that subject to a few modifications in the dialogue it can pass."
+The Lord Chamberlain, Lord Cromer, overruled his subordinate: "I take the view that the whole thing is so much unreal farcical comedy, that subject to a few modifications in the dialogue it can pass."

-Four days before the first night Bannerman was taken ill, and Tallulah Bankhead was brought in as a last-minute substitute.
+Four days before the premiere Bannerman was taken ill, and Tallulah Bankhead was brought in as a last-minute substitute.
 The play, directed by Stanley Bell, opened at the Globe on 21 April 1925 and ran for 158 performances, until 29 August.